Pasohlávky

 Pasohlávky (Weißstätten) is a municipality and village in Brno-Country District in the South Moravian Region of the Czech Republic.
 It has about 800 inhabitants.
 It is a summer resort at the Nové Mlýny Reservoir.

 Geography

 Pasohlávky is located about 31 km south of Brno.
 It lies in the Dyje–Svratka Valley.
 The highest point is the hill Hradisko at 221 m above sea level.
 The municipality is situated on the northwestern shore of the Nové Mlýny Reservoir.

 History

 The first written mention of Pasohlávky is from 1276, under its original name Uherčice na Bílém břehu.
-Because of the construction of the Nové Mlýny reservoirs, the cadastral area of the neighbouring village of Mušov was joined to Pasohlávky on 1 January 1980 and most of the inhabitants moved to Pasohlávky.
+Because of the construction of the Nové Mlýny reservoirs, the area of the neighbouring Mušov was joined to Pasohlávky on 1 January 1980 and most of the Mušov's inhabitants moved to Pasohlávky.
 The area of Mušov was subsequently flooded.

 Transport

-The I/52 road (continuation of the D52 motorway from Brno to Mikulov, part of the European route E461) passes through the municipality.
+The I/52 road (continuation of the D52 motorway from Brno to Mikulov, part of the European route E461) runs through the municipality.